AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/custom-components-forms.md

 ### Preview the form using the AEM sidekick

-Use [AEM Sidekick](https://www.aem.live/developer/tutorial#preview-and-publish-your-content) to preview your form with the newly implemented function that styles the range component.
-The new styling shows the minimum, maximum, and selected values on the line by adding styles using CSS and the custom function.
+Use [AEM Sidekick](https://www.aem.live/developer/tutorial#preview-and-publish-your-content) to preview your form with the newly implemented function that styles the `range` component.

 ![Custom component form](/help/edge/assets/custom-componet-form.png)

+The new styling for the `range` component shows the minimum, maximum, and selected values on the line by adding styles using CSS and a custom function that includes a decorator for the component.

+## See also

+{{see-more-forms-eds}}